pydata/numexpr/doc/user_guide.rst

 You must have a C-compiler (i.e. MSVC on Windows and GCC on Linux) installed.

-You can test :code:`numexpr` with:
+Then change to a directory that is not the repository directory (e.g. `/tmp`) and test :code:`numexpr` with:

 .. code-block:: bash